 Before stepping down from the Appellate Division – New York’s highest intermediate appellate court — in 2011, Justice Joseph Covello had over 30 years of experience, divided almost evenly between the private practice of law, and service as a judge.
 His diverse career background as a trial lawyer and insight as trial and appellate judge serves well to help litigants resolve a wide array of civil disputes.
 Judge Covello was known as a “lawyer’s judge,” and is a “client’s lawyer.”
 Since leaving the bench in 2011, Covello has become one of the most popular and successful neutrals in New York.
-He was voted a “Best Individual Arbitrator” by lawyers and claim professionals in the New York Law Journal annual survey for seven consecutive years (2013-2019).
+He was voted a “Best Individual Arbitrator” by lawyers and claim professionals in the New York Law Journal annual survey for nine consecutive years (2013-2021).

 Judge Covello’s 16 years on the bench culminated in his appointments by the Governor, first as an Associate Justice of the Appellate Division, Second Judicial Department, and ultimately to one of the seven seats on the Second Department’s constitutional bench.
 Judge Covello authored numerous opinions.
 Notable cases include People v.
 Rodriguez (69 AD3d 169), Bazakos v.
 Lewis (56 AD3d 15) and Matter of Government Employees Ins.
 Co. v.
 Lopez (44 AD3d 256).

 Prior to his appointment to the Appellate Division, Judge Covello served as a trial judge in the Supreme Court, Nassau County; on the Appellate Term for the Ninth and Tenth Judicial Districts; and as a trial judge in the District Court, Nassau County.